Managing Dental Mercury

 - If only a small amount of elemental mercury is to be recycled, it may be possible to initiate a reaction with an amalgam alloy to form scrap amalgam, which must then be recycled through your amalgam recycler.

 Some solid waste planning units (such as in Erie, Monroe, Otsego, Rockland, Oneida-Herkimer and Cayuga Counties) offer elemental mercury recycling programs, which allow dentists to safely manage their elemental mercury.
 Some will charge a fee for this service.
 Call your local solid waste district to inquire about such programs.
 A list of New York State recycling coordinators.
-Additionally, a list of household hazardous waste collection contacts.

 If you are concerned about the possible uncontained presence of mercury in your dental office due to historical or recent mercury spills, equipment is available for the detection of mercury vapor and mercury spill locations in the workplace environment.
 This equipment can be rented from rental test equipment companies.